The-OpenROAD-Project/OpenROAD/src/gpl/README.md

 is scaled from the full value for the worst slack, to 1.0 at the timing_driven_nets_percentage point.
 Use the `set_wire_rc` command to set resistance and capacitance of estimated wires used for timing.
+- `-pad_left`: Padding applied to each instance's left side in mulitples of the site width.
+- `-pad_right`: Padding applied to each instance's right side in mulitples of the site width.

 ### Cluster Flops